 Want more comments?
 Look at how you write articles on your site.
 Articles that describe why they matter to specific groups of people generate more comments than articles that don’t describe how they affect people or that focus on just one person.
 Want to boost interaction among commenters?
 Try encouraging commenters to respond to each […]

 Natalie Jomini Stroud (Page 3)

-These monthly features highlight academic research that could be relevant and useful to the news industry.
+These features highlight academic research that could be relevant and useful to the news industry.
 We also hope that this series will spark ideas among academics with an interest in researching the news.

 When reporting on competing factual claims, journalists can call foul.
 Acting as a referee, journalists can analyze which statement squares with the evidence.
 But should journalists do it?
 Are audiences better served when journalists take on this role?
 There are risks in this sort of reporting.
 Audiences may judge the reporting as biased and come […]

 Before charging for digital content, doing research seems like good business.
 It can help publishers learn how particular audiences will react to a transition from free content to paying for content.
 But a recent study shows that rarely do publishers report doing audience research before making the transition to a paywall.
 University of Missouri School […]